jhpyle/docassemble/_docs/config.md

 After changing `other os locales`, you will need to restart your container (`docker stop -t 600 <container ID>` followed by `docker start <container ID>`).

-## <a name="server administrator email"></a>E-mail address of server administrator

-On [Docker], you can provide an e-mail address to the [NGINX] web server, so that if your server has an error, users are told an appropriate e-mail address to contact.

-{% highlight yaml %}
-server administrator email: support@example.com
-{% endhighlight %}

 ## <a name="error notification email"></a>E-mail address to which error messages shall be sent